WE’RE BACK! THE CURRENT ISSUE OF THE AMERICAN BANKRUPTCY LAW JOURNAL IS READY FOR YOU!

 By subscribing, I grant the NCBJ and the affiliate organizations permission to use my personal registration information for all article updates, event-related and subscription purposes.
 Signing up constitutes an opt-in to receive future messages regarding ABLJ and NCBJ produced programs.

-Professor Steven L. Schwarcz honored for ABLJ article
+Professor Steven L. Schwarcz

 The 2024 recipient of the Grant Gilmore Award, which is given in recognition of superior writing in the field of commercial finance law, is awarded to Steven L. Schwarcz for his extraordinary article Bankruptcy-Remote Structuring: Reallocating Risk Through Law, published in the American Bankruptcy Law Journal, Volume 97, Issue 1 (2023)